cbs228/ardop_interface/README.md

 The following other features are currently not implemented by this crate.

-* **ID frames**: ID frames are not yet supported.
-At present, they are silently discarded.

-* **Busy channel detection**: This crate relies on the ARDOP TNC to perform busy channel detection.
-Support for this functionality varies across ARDOP implementations.

 * **Rig control**: No type of rig control is presently integrated.
 This crate cannot provide the following functionality, at present.